Velitheda/Bus-parker/Readme.md

 Make sure you have node and npm installed on your computer.

-Download the repository and then run `npm install` to download all the node modules.
+Clone the repository and then run `npm install` to download all the node modules.

 Type `npm run start` to run the application.
 To run the tests type `npm run test`